NathanGavenski/python-watcher/README.md

 # python-watcher
 I've crated this project to watch over a repo dir and execute a file after modifying anything on that same dir.
 Its lightweight since it only has watchdog as a dependency.
-Perhaps in the future, I might implement a setup so we can execute direct from the command line.

 ## To run this watcher you will need to inform two parameters:
 ```